 All information in this article is current as of the posting date, but subject to change at any time due to Russian regulations.

-A visa-free entry program is in place for those docking in St. Petersburg as part of an itinerary with a licensed operator, such as Viking Cruises’ Viking Homelands tour.
-It allows passengers to visit the country for up to 72 hours without a visa, provided they stay onboard overnight.
+The Russia visa free entry program is in place for those docking in St. Petersburg as part of an itinerary with a licensed operator, such as Viking Cruises’ Viking Homelands tour (they also have a longer Russia-only cruise, called Waterways of the Tsars).
+The program allows passengers to visit the country for up to 72 hours without a visa, provided they stay onboard overnight.

 Once you disembark the ship, you’ll go through immigration at the port to get your passport stamped, and officials will also ask for proof that you’re a passenger on the ship (show them your key card) as well as the tickets for your tour.
 Depending on how many people are disembarking at once the process can take up to 45 minutes, so be sure to factor that in to ensure you make it through in time.

 You’re also required to stay with your tour company, so don’t get any ideas about breaking away to explore on your own.
 If the idea of being at the mercy of a tightly-controlled excursion isn’t your idea of a good way to see the city, then there’s one other option: book a private tour with an accredited driver who can take you anywhere you want.
+Click to book

 Most cruise ships dock in the port overnight, so you’ll get a couple of days to visit St. Petersburg.
 To make the most of your time, book a two-day tour that takes in highlights such as Catherine Palace, the Church of Our Saviour on Spilled Blood, the Hermitage, Peterhof Palace and a city tour.
-Most cruise ships offer this package, as do independent operators such as Alla Tours or TJ Travel.
+Most cruise ships offer this package, as do these independent operators:

 - Visitors are required to depart and return to the port with the tour (there are checkpoints), so you cannot try to make it back to the ship on your own.

-- The visa-free entry program only applies to passengers in St. Petersburg.
-If your cruise continues through Russia as Viking’s Waterways of the Tsars itinerary does, you are required to obtain a Russian visa in advance.
+- The Russia visa-free entry program only applies to passengers in St. Petersburg.
+If your cruise continues through Russia as Viking’s Waterways of the Tsars itinerary does, you are required to obtain a Russian tourist visa in advance.

-How passport holders from Canada can get a Russian visa
+- How passport holders from Canada can get a Russian visa

-How passport holders from the United States can get a Russian visa
+- How passport holders from the United States can get a Russian visa

-A list of countries whose residents don’t require a Russian visa
+- A list of countries whose residents don’t require a Russian visa

 YOU MIGHT ALSO ENJOY:

 SHARE THE PINSPIRATION!
-CLICK THE IMAGE BELOW TO PIN:
+CLICK THE IMAGES BELOW TO PIN: